THUMLP/TensorGCN/README.md

 Liu X, You X, Zhang X, et al. Tensor graph convolutional networks for text classification[C]//Proceedings of the AAAI Conference on Artificial Intelligence.
 2020, 34(05): 8409-8416.

+The pytorch implementation of this paper: [this website.](https://github.com/THUMLP/TensorGCN_pytorch)

 # Require